Add text in drawings

 See below for examples of the different text options.
 From left: Text ; With leader line ; Along line ; Along line, arrow at end ; and Along line, arrow at start.

-The text object gets a handle when word wrapping is activated:
+The text object gets a handle when word wrapping is activated, and you can drag the handle to change the text object size: